bgamari/ghc-wiki-import/why-not-phabricator.md

 >
 >

-- All commits for a revisions get squashed upon landing.
+- All commits in a revision get squashed upon landing.
 This makes it more difficult to use tools such as `git blame`.
 The `history.immutable` setting might be a solution here.

 >
 >